RomellKP/Applied-Machine-Learning/README.md

   ### Run and Compile:
   1. Type in command "pip install notebook"
   2. Type in command "jupyter notebook"
-  3. Once web browser is open, navigate to HW3-4980.ipynb and open it
+  3. Once web browser is open, navigate to HW4-4980.ipynb and open it
   4. Shift + Enter to run by cell or "Restart & Run All" to execute

   ### My Contributions:
   - HW4-4980.ipynb

-## Project 5:
+## Project 5: CIFAR-10 Convolutional Neural Network Classifier

   ### Description:
+  Implements and compares several convolutional neural networks using PyTorch to classify images from the CIFAR-10 dataset.
+The CIFAR-10 dataset contains60,000 32x32 color images accross 10 object categories, used for benchmarking computer cision models.

  ### Features:

   ### Run and Compile:
+  1. Type in command "pip install notebook"
+  2. Type in command "jupyter notebook"
+  3. Once web browser is open, navigate to HW5-4980.ipynb and open it
+  4. Shift + Enter to run by cell or "Restart & Run All" to execute

   ### My Contributions: